 There’s a Lot of Outdated Information Out There

 When you’re looking for advice on how to handle this issue, make sure the information you’re getting is up to date.
 Since the TCJA went through so quickly, a lot of organizations are still playing catch-up.
 That means that a lot of the information available on the Internet still references the old law.
 Your best bet is to get your information from a licensed accountant or tax attorney.
 If you can’t afford an accountant or tax attorney, or if you just want to do the research for yourself, be very careful to verify the information you find.
 Start by double checking the date on the source.
 The TCJA was signed into law on December 22, 2017, and went into effect on January 1, 2018.
 If your source is dated before then, the information is most likely not applicable.

 Suppose the article is written after the TCJA was passed — good to go right?
 Not necessarily.
 Just because the source is recent doesn’t mean it’s accurate.
 Like I said, a lot of organizations are still playing catch-up and they haven’t necessarily adjusted for all the changes made by the TCJA.
 If they haven’t yet dug into the changes to this particular deduction, they could still be operating on old information.

 If this wasn’t confusing enough already, a lot of the information published through April of this year was intended for people filing their 2017 taxes.
 Since the new law didn’t take effect until January 1, 2018, 2017 taxes still used the old law.
 That means any advice designed for 2017 taxes is probably not going to incorporate any of the new rules.
-Even the IRS website has information about the old law, from a page last updated January 31, 2018.
 Consequently, you have to be very careful about which information you’re using, even from the IRS.